tigoe/DataloggingExamples/docs/wifi-datalogger.md

 This server can be run on any host that can run node.js.
 You can see it running on [Glitch.com](https://glitch.com/) at [this link](https://glitch.com/edit/#!/tigoe-datalogger).
 It also includes a web-based client, as a test example.

+#### Set a Unique ID

-The node.js client filters requests by checking a uid in the JSON body of the POST request.
+The node.js client filters requests by checking a unique ID (uid) in the request.
 If the UID that the client sends doesn't match one of the ones in a list called `knownClients`, the server responds with a 403 error and the data is not saved.

-You'll need to fill in the uid of your microcontroller for this to work.
-You can get it using the [ECCx08 crypto chip](https://www.arduino.cc/reference/en/libraries/arduinoeccx08/) library like so:
+You'll need to fill in a uid for your microcontroller for this to work.
+From the Nano 33IoT or the MKR boards, you can get a uid from the on-board crypto chip using the [ECCx08 crypto chip](https://www.arduino.cc/reference/en/libraries/arduinoeccx08/) library like so:

 ````arduino
   // start the crypto chip and use its serial number